 FACT: Mortgage lending plunged between 2007 and 2010, as banks woke up to a legacy of toxic loans and tightened their underwriting criteria.
 This was well before the Consumer Financial Protection Bureau's new mortgage rules began to take effect in 2014.
-There is no evidence that the QM rules have limited mortgage lending by smaller lenders, particularly since the CFPB has granted significant QM exemptions to small banks.
-In fact, between 2012 and 2015, the market share of the smallest mortgage lenders (institutions with assets under \$1 billion) increased from 54 percent to 58 percent.14 The QM rules, by barring or discouraging many of the tricky loans and bad practices that became common in the years before the financial crisis, may help explain those increases: a safer mortgage market is one that creates more favorable ground for community banks, credit unions, and other responsible lenders.
+There is no evidence that the QM rules have limited mortgage lending by smaller lenders.
+In fact, between 2012 and 2015, the market share of the smallest mortgage lenders (institutions with assets under \$1 billion) increased from 54 percent to 58 percent.
+The QM rules, by barring or discouraging many of the tricky loans and bad practices that became common in the years before the financial crisis, may help explain those increases: a safer mortgage market is one that creates more favorable ground for community banks, credit unions, and other responsible lenders.

-CLAIM: The Durbin Amendment has hurt small banks by pressuring them to reduce debit-card interchange fees - a vital source of income.
+Claim: The Durbin Amendment has hurt small banks by pressuring them to reduce debit-card interchange fees - a vital source of income.

-FACT: Community banks were exempted from the fee reductions of the Durbin Amendment.
-While their lobbyists argued that competition with large banks would force small banks to accept the same fee limits, this prediction has clearly failed to come true: interchange fees for banks with more than \$10 billion in assets have fallen sharply, from around 44 cents to about 22 cents per transaction, while small banks have not seen any such decline.
+Fact: Community banks were exempted from the fee reductions of the Durbin Amendment.
+While their lobbyists argued that competition with large banks would force small banks to accept the same limits, that prediction has clearly failed to come true: interchange fees for banks with more than \$10 billion in assets have fallen sharply, from around 44 cents to about 22 cents per transaction, while small banks have not seen any such decline.
 On the contrary, they have continued to experience a rise in both transaction volume and revenues.
-"In sum, the evidence does not support the claim that competitive forces have effectively imposed the interchange fee ceiling on small banks," the Philadelphia Federal Reserve study concluded.15
+"In sum, the evidence does not support the claim that competitive forces have effectively imposed the interchange fee ceiling on small banks," the Philadelphia Federal Reserve study concluded.